mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 #### Act 1 — Mirage Forest to Holon Village

 The player arrives.
 Everything looks legitimate.
-Professor Cosmo assigns field research.
+Professor Cozmo assigns field research.
 The expedition is institutional, not yet clearly compromised.

 The player encounters **Normal δ** — present, watchful, clearly anomalous but not dangerous.
 Of the four formes, this is the most communicative — it does not flee, does not attack, and seems to register the player's presence in a way the others won't.
 What it is trying to convey is not yet legible.
 The emotional register is established: something is reaching out, and the player cannot yet understand it.